 Professional Networking in Nursing

-Professional networking plays an important role in job searching and career development.
-Actively seek relationships within nursing to pursue your professional goals.
+Professional networking plays an important role in finding jobs and career development.
+Read on to discover how you can begin building a better professional network.

 How Do You Network in Nursing?

 When you think of networking, you might picture events where attendees "work the room" to meet as many people as possible.
 However, networking that prioritizes quantity over quality is ineffective.
 Your goal should be to create meaningful, mutually beneficial relationships, which requires a variety of approaches.
 In nursing, that should include operational, personal, and strategic networking.

 - Operational Networking: This means building relationships with the people you work with on a day-to-day basis.
 As a nurse, your colleagues can be valuable sources of knowledge and insight that help you perform your duties better.
 Good working relationships are also vital to securing professional references.